-CMPS 456 Advanced Artificial Intelligence (5)
+CMPS 4560 Advanced Artificial Intelligence (4)

-Continuation of CMPS 356.
 This course is intended to teach about advances in artificial intelligence.
 It includes advanced topics on artificial neural networks such as distributed and synergistic neural network models, hybrid artificial intelligence techniques such as neuro-fuzzy models, advanced machine learning techniques and meta-heuristic evolutionary algorithms.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 356.

-CMPS 457 Robotics (5)

-The course will provide an opportunity for students to understand intelligent robot system architecture and to design algorithms and programs for control and planning of intelligent robot systems based on analytical modeling and behavior modeling.
-Students will use simulation software (Webots) and hardware test-bed (Kheraper II) to verify their algorithm and program performance during their project work.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.

-CMPS 460 Advanced Operating Systems (5)

-Continuation of CMPS 360.
-Various topics in popular operating systems.
-Real-time and distributed operating systems will be addressed.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 360.

-CMPS 465 Advanced System Analysis and Design (5)

-Design and construction of sizeable software products.
-Technical management of software development teams.
-Software development process models, software design, documentation, quality assurance during development, software unit and integration testing, CASE tools, development environments, test tools, configuration management.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 335.

-CMPS 471 Advanced Computer Graphics (5)

-Continuation of CMPS 371.
-3D graphics transformations, multi-resolution model building and rendering.
-Advanced computer graphics concepts-theory and implementation.
-Advanced animation techniques in a 3D environment.
-This course includes a laboratory.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 371.

-CMPS 472 AI Agents in Virtual Environments (5)

-Continuation of CMPS 471.
-This course is about creating and interacting with intelligent three-dimensional virtual environments.
-Topics covered will include hierarchical architecture of three-dimensional virtual environments, and a framework of incorporating intelligent agents within the virtual environment.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 371.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 3560.

-CMPS 476 Advanced Computer Networks and Computer Security (5)
+CMPS 4620 Network and Computer Security (4)

-Continuation of CMPS 376.
-Various advanced topics in computer networks and computer security will be addressed.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 376
+Fundamentals of network and computer security and information assurance.
+Topics covered include basic cryptography, authentication, access control, formal security policies, assurance and verification, trusted OS design, and network attacks.
+Methods to provide better security at both the system and network level will be presented, particularly with respects to risk analysis, cost-benefit analysis, and psychological acceptability.
+Ethics and legal issues related to security research will also be discussed.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: CMPS 2020 with a grade of C- or better and either CMPS 3620 or CMPS 3650.

-CMPS 477 Special Topics in Computer Science (1-5)
+CMPS 4770 Special Topics (1-3)

 This course will often be used to supplement other courses with additional work at a more advanced level.
-Prerequisite: Permission of instructor.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: CMPS 2020 with a grade of C- or better or permission of instructor.

+CMPS 4771 Special Topics Laboratory (1)

+Optional laboratory for the study of topics at a more advanced level.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Co-requisite: CMPS 4770.
+Prerequisite: CMPS 2020 with a grade of C- or better or permission of the instructor.

+CMPS 4800 Undergraduate Research (1-4)

+Independent study into a research topic under the supervision of a faculty member.
+Students will establish the research goals and objectives with their faculty supervisor.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: Permission of the instructor.

-CMPS 496 Internship in Computer Science (1-5)
+CMPS 4860 Internship in Computer Science (1-4)

 Internships may be arranged by the department with various agencies, businesses, or industries.
 The assignments and coordination of work projects with conferences and reading, as well as course credits, evaluation, and grading are the responsibility of the faculty liaison (or course instructor), working with the field supervisor.
 Offered on a credit, no-credit basis only.
-The department will determine credits and application of credit.
+The department will determine the number of credit units offered.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: Permission of the instructor.

-CMPS 497 Cooperative Education (5)
+CMPS 4870 Cooperative Education (1-4)